What’s The Best Way To Learn To Code?

 hero image

-Congratulations!
-You’ve seen how much developers can make and have decided to learn how to code, and then you probably got stuck…
+Let me guess - you’ve seen how much developers can make and decided to learn how to code, and then you got stuck trying to figure out how to get started…

 Overwhelm from trying to decide where to learn to code